reumandc/TomAnderson_WIdeer/README.md

 # Synchrony Causes Major Cycles in Deer Populations and Deer-Vehicle Collisions Across Wisconsin: Introduction to the Repository of All Analyses Supporting the Paper

-Thomas L. Anderson, Southeast Missouri State University Lawrence W. Sheppard, University of Kansas
+Thomas L. Anderson, Southeast Missouri State University
+Lawrence W. Sheppard, University of Kansas
 Jonathan A. Walter, University of Virginia
-Robert E. Rolley, Wisconsin Department of Natural Resources Daniel C. Reuman, University of Kansas
+Robert E. Rolley, Wisconsin Department of Natural Resources
+Daniel C. Reuman, University of Kansas

 ## Introduction

 This repository can be used to reproduce the complete analyses behind the paper "Synchrony Causes Major Cycles in Deer Populations and Deer-Vehicle Collisions Across Wisconsin" and to recompile the paper itself.
 Data are also included in the repository.
-The repository should provide a complete record of the computations from data to paper.

 ## How to compile

-Knit the makefile.Rmd.
+Knit the makefile.Rmd using R markdown.
 If all dependencies are in place (see next section) this should re-compute all analyses from data to paper, resulting in three pdfs: MainText.pdf (the main text of the paper), SuppMat.pdf (the supporting information file for the paper), and makefile.pdf (notes on the compilation process - can be useful for error mitigation in the event of failure).

 The knit may take a few hours, depending on your computer speed and other factors.
 Subsequent knits, if any, can be faster because packages will be installed (see below) and because intermediate results are cached.